'This Way Up' Is Back With Even More Meaningful LOLs

 If you blasted through season one of This Way Up like we did, you’ll be very happy to know that the comedy is finally back on our screens this week.
-In the two years since the first series aired on Channel 4, the global pandemic has changed our world forever, bringing new meaning to many of the show’s themes, including loneliness, mental health and the importance of family.
+In the two years since the first series aired on Channel 4 in the UK and later on Hulu in the US, the global pandemic has changed our world forever, bringing new meaning to many of the show’s themes, including loneliness, mental health and the importance of family.

 Although season one of This Way Up made waves for its honest approach to heavy topics, the show's main pull has always been its ability to undercut tension with dry, sarcastic humour.
 Led with ease by Aisling Bea and Sharon Horgan, the first series followed Irish sisters Áine (Bea) and Shona (Horgan) as they came to terms with the aftermath of Áine’s "teeny little nervous breakdown" and subsequent stay in a rehab facility.